Remember when your best friend told you about that hot new Italian restaurant in town?

 It's a great idea.

-Fonts can change our expectations.
+Fonts can also change our expectations.

 Hat tip to ‘When Typography Speaks Louder than Words’ by Carolyn Knight and Jessica Glaser, authors of The Graphic Design Exercise Book, for pointing me in the direction of London based hand lettering artist extraordinaire, Alison Carmichael: